Pathways to Success Professionalism Program

 - Each event or activity must be designated as an approved Pathways program event prior to participation, there will be no points given for requests made after the fact.

 - You will know whether a program is eligible to satisfy Pathways when the event is advertised with Pathways points noted in the description.
-If you are ever confused, confirm with the Office of Student Affairs or Career Services.
+If you are ever confused, confirm with the Office of Career Services or the Office of Student Affairs.

-- After attending a qualifying program you will need to log your participation using Poll Everywhere.
+- After attending a qualifying program you will need to log your participation.

-If you are a student organization and would like a program you are planning to qualify for Pathways points please talk with the Office of Student Affairs at least 2 business days in advance of your event.
+If you are a student organization and would like a program you are planning to qualify for Pathways points please talk with the Office of Career Services or the Office of Student Affairs at least 2 business days in advance of your event.

-The number of events that count toward Pathways is fluid and the Offices of Student Affairs and Career Services will add events to the website throughout the year.
+The number of events that count toward Pathways is fluid and the Offices of Career Services and Student Affairs may add events to the website throughout the year.
 We will also work to ensure that there is an opportunity to attend a program in each category at least once per semester.

 The Competency Categories are: